Best Instant Tents: 7 Top Models

 Floor Space: 91.8 ft.²Height: 73” ⸱ Weight: 17.5 lbs.

-Not all instant tents are made to withstand serious hostilities from the elements, but this is the Kazoo family tent’s main selling point.
+Not all instant tents can withstand serious hostilities from the elements, but the KAZOO instant family tent is definitely one of them.

 The Kazoo uses a double-walled design.
 The inner is made with 190T breathable polyester with a mesh ceiling and large mesh panels to boost airflow and stave off stuffiness and condensation.
 The rainfly is made with tough, 210T ripstop polyester, and has an impressive waterproof rating of 3000mm, which is more than enough for 3-season camping.